Krasen007/MoneyExperimentDB/README.md

 ### How to use:

 * After starting, the app will ask you to set a password.
 Remember this.
 It's used to encrypt your database.
-If you forget your password you will have to delete the Database folder.
+If you forget your password you will have to delete the Database folder containing all of the entries.
 * After that, it will ask you to set a name and amount of the budget.
 For example: name - Monthly Budget, amount - 1000, or Wedding Expenses 12500.
 * The menu will appear.
 Use "y" to add entries.
 Enter how much you spent and on what.
 * You can add new items and their balance will increase automatically if you add the same item.
 Use -amount to decrease costs of already added item.